 Low-income communities, communities of color, and other vulnerable populations experience a disproportionately severe impact of climate change compared to other communities.
 And, these communities are often unaware that they could have a say about what happens in their city when it comes to the things that affect their environment.
 East Palo Alto, in particular, is a high-risk, vulnerable community as it is located in an area that will be affected by rising sea levels.

 We’re proud to be leading an effort towards environmental justice that expands beyond our local communities to broader San Mateo County.
 Nuestra Casa advocates, informs, and trains members of our community to become environmental justice leaders.
 By teaching and unlocking local communities of color’s leadership potential, they can understand, develop, and prioritize local solutions to more comprehensively address environmental equity and justice issues.
 We believe our community can do more than survive in this climate reality.

 Our work in this area includes broad advocacy and community engagement as well as specific programs, like Food Distribution and Environmental Justice Parent Academy.
-For more information, contact Julio Garcia.
+For more information, contact Roxana Franco.